racedisparityaudit/style-guide/a-z.md

 ### Trends across time series

 Uncertainty around results based on small sample sizes is reduced if the results are consistent over a number of years.
 Use the following boilerplate:

 > Where ethnic groups have consistently low or high scores over several survey years, this can somewhat offset the uncertainty around survey estimates from one year.

 <hr class="govuk-section-break govuk-section-break--visible govuk-!-margin-bottom-6">
 <h2 id="u" class="atoz-section">U</h2>

-### Under-occupation

-Under-occupation is measured using the bedroom standard (see ‘Bedroom standard’ in this guidance).
-A household is counted as under-occupied if it has at least 2 bedrooms more than it needs according to the bedroom standard.

 ### Unemployment